acelaya/ZF2-AcQrCode/README.md

 The module can be used in many ways.
 It includes a route which points to a controller which returns the QR code image as a response.

 You can simply use that route to create your own QR codes by passing four simple arguments.
-The message to be encoded, the extension of the image (jpg, png or gif), the size of the image and the padding.
+The message to be encoded, the extension of the image (jpeg, png or gif), the size of the image and the padding.

 In your view template do something like this.